FThompson/Gamepads.js/README.md

 ```

 Adds an event listener to this gamepad.
 If `index` is supplied, the listener will apply only to events for the button at that index.
 In the case of `'joystickmove'` events, a two-item array must be passed to `index` to handle two-axis joysticks.

+Event listeners are called in order of most recently added.

 ```javascript
 gamepad.removeEventListener(type, callback[, index])